ryanmcdonough/lexplore/README.md

 ## Supported operating systems

 This code should run on Linux, macOS.
-Windows is untested, however work is on to solved this.
+Windows is untested, however work is on to solve this.

 ## Required API Keys